 5| Roast- How to Roast?

-When it comes to roast beans for espresso, you got to roast them for longer and darker than the other coffee beans.
+When it comes to roasting beans for espresso, you got to roast them for longer and darker than the other coffee beans.
 Although, you can just drop an espresso roast in a normal drip coffee maker and get a good cup of coffee.

 Using blonde roast in an espresso machine will offer a more intensifying taste.